wondercraft-co/wonderplate-shopify-cli/readme.md

 TODO: look into how to make this easier with `npm link`.

+### How to add new dependencies

+TODO: Explain how the `/packageMappers` folder works.

 ### Checking dependency updates with Vscode's Version Lens

 To  help us keep dependencies up to date we like to use [Version Lens](https://marketplace.visualstudio.com/items?itemName=pflannery.vscode-versionlens) in vscode.
 This will show you the latest version of a dependency in the package.json file.

-But to work with the mapping files in the folder `/asdas` you have to update the settings following these steps:
+But to work with the mapping files in the folder `/packageMappers` you have to update the settings following these steps:

 1. Open the settings in vscode
 2. Search for `@ext:pflannery.vscode-versionlens npm`